-If you could take a pill to want more of something you don’t want, would you take it?
+If you could take a pill to eat Brussels Sprouts when you don’t like them, would you take it?

-If you could take a pill to make yourself watch sports when you were actually just into painting, would you do it?
+If you could take a pill to make yourself watch sports when you actually preferred painting, would you do it?

 If you don’t particularly like something or you don’t want it, in most circumstances we would agree that not doing it would be perfectly reasonable.

 We live in a society that tells us that if we don’t want sex, there is something wrong with us; that we are broken or damaged in some way.
 We become afraid that it may spell disaster for our relationships or will change the way potential lovers may feel about us.

 Once upon a time sexual desire was understood as linear.
 A direct ’cause and effect’ relationship that categorically stated that desire (the mental component – being ‘in the mood’) must come before arousal (the physical component, being hard, wet, engorged, turned on) and end in orgasm.
 This linear understanding of human sexuality gave rise to the unhelpful idea that desire must come before arousal, and therefore must be spontaneous to be good.

 All over the world there are people believing they are sexually defective because they do not always experience desire before arousal.
 But this is not true nor an accurate way to explore the nature of desire.